jkohir/strapi/audit-logs-project/DESIGN_NOTE.md

 - Plugin instead of middleware for deeper integration and data persistence.
 - Manual permission registration avoids race condition but adds setup overhead.
 - Lifecycle hooks provide consistent change tracking but add minimal runtime overhead.
+- Used strapi structured api request format instead of a simple, flat api request format.
+So that it's consistent with every other Strapi API, and we can utilze Strapi's built in query parser and other such tools.
+This does make the request more verbose but also allows more complex queries like filtering by both create and update actions.

 ## Future Enhancements
 - Admin UI page for audit log browsing.